prestodb/presto/presto-docs/src/main/sphinx/connector/accumulo.rst

      row3      | Tim Berners-Lee |  60 | 1984-07-27
     (3 rows)

-You can also drop tables using the DROP command.
+You can also drop tables using ``DROP TABLE``.
 This command drops both metadata and the tables.
 See the below section on `External Tables <#external-tables>`__ for more details on internal and external tables.